-Spread intentionally across two weekends in April 2021 (April 16-18 & April 24-25), this new format allows UUs and UU-aligned individuals to connect to the realities of our broken immigration system on both sides of the US Border, deepen our understanding of our faith’s call to transform existing policies and practices, and take concrete next steps in creating immigrant and immigration justice.
+Spread intentionally across the weekend of Friday, July 31 – August 1 (with a closing/take it home session the evening of Monday, August 2), this new format allows UUs and UU-aligned individuals to connect to the realities of our broken immigration system on both sides of the US Border, deepen our understanding of our faith’s call to transform existing policies and practices, and take concrete next steps in creating immigrant and immigration justice.

 UUBorders is an experiential justice journey

 Unitarian Universalist Justice Ministry of California

 in collaboration with Garymar Academy.

 Due to COVID-19, Our in-person journeys are currently on hold to protect the health & safety of our partner communities in Tijuana and trip participants.
 As it becomes safer, we will re-evaluate and communicate any updates on upcoming in-person immersions here.

 Are you ready to learn more about U.S. immigration policy from those directly impacted?

 Are you open to growing spiritually?